PoisotLab/MetawebTransferLearning/outline.md

 predictive performance with a decline in overlap?
 Our species pool was constrained to only mammals - again what happens when we start to incorporate a greater diversity taxa?

+**What is the plausibility of using this as a means of supplementing/'fixing' current datasets to account for unobserved interactions i.e. false negatives??**

+**Also the idea/feasibility of reconstruction i.e. historic networks**